 The Fourth Circuit has scheduled oral arguments for May 10 before a three-judge panel that will be determined that day.

 The justices offered no explanation for why they decided against granting the case.
-It was petitioned under the court’s Rule 11 that allows the justices to hear cases “of such imperative public importance as to justify deviation from normal appellate practice.”
+It was petitioned under the court’s Rule 11 that allows the justices to hear cases “of such imperative public importance as to justify deviation from normal appellate practice.”take our poll - story continues below

 One of the reasons for denying review may have been the opposition from the Obama administration.
 Acting Solicitor General Neal Katyal told the court, “there is no basis for short-circuiting the normal course of appellate review.”